 TGbn editor, please insert the following text after the fourth paragraphs in Section 37.7.3:

+(#415)The responding AP shall obtain the channel state information from non-AP UHR STA(s) associated with the initiating AP by overhearing the EHT Compressed Beamforming/CQI frames in either the cross-BSS UHR Co-BF sounding sequence or the UHR Co-BF joint NDP sounding sequence.

-A UHR Co-BF sequential NDP sounding sequence initiated by one AP comprises an EHT TB sounding sequence to collect channel state information from its associated non-AP STA(s), and a cross-BSS UHR Co-BF sounding sequence for the responding AP to collect channel state information from the same STA(s).The cross-BSS UHR Co-BF sounding sequence uses the same sounding sequence as EHT TB sounding except that the initiating AP transmits the UHR NDP Announcement frame to solicit the EHT sounding NDP from the responding AP.
+A UHR Co-BF sequential NDP sounding sequence initiated by one AP comprises an EHT TB sounding sequence to collect channel state information from its associated non-AP STA(s), and a cross-BSS UHR Co-BF sounding sequence for the responding AP to collect channel state information from the same STA(s). (#982)To obtain channel state information from its unassociated non-AP STA(s) by overhearing the EHT Compressed Beamforming/CQI frames, the responding AP shall use the PHY-TRIGGER.request primitive to configure its receiver module for the OBSS TB PPDU carrying in the EHT Compressed Beamforming/CQI frames.
+The cross-BSS UHR Co-BF sounding sequence uses the same sounding sequence as EHT TB sounding except that the initiating AP transmits the UHR NDP Announcement frame to solicit the EHT sounding NDP from the responding AP.
 The UHR NDP Announcement frame shall only be sent to the responding AP and the non-AP UHR STA(s) associated with the initiating AP.
 An example of a UHR Co-BF sequential NDP sounding sequence initiated by AP1 is shown in Figure 37-1 (UHR Co-BF sequential NDP sounding sequence initiated by AP1).

 Figure 37-1—UHR Co-BF sequential NDP sounding sequence initiated by AP1